allright/tarantool/README.md

 * ACID transactions
 * Secondary indices
 * Onboard Lua scripting
-* Asynchronous master-slave and master-master replication
+* Asynchronous master-master replication

-#### This package includes two modules:
+#### The package includes three main modules:
-1. TarantoolConnector: allows you to communicate with remote tarantool instance.
+* Tarantool: common protocols to work with schema, spaces and indices.
-2. TarantoolModule: allows you to write server logic (stored procedures) in swift.
+* TarantoolModule: an implementation to run your code (stored procedures) inside a tarantool process.
+* TarantoolConnector: an implementation which can run the same code by communicating with a remote instance.

+#### And the one that allows us run the code in different environments:
+AsyncTarantool: an implementation of our [Async](https://github.com/tris-foundation/async) protocol to switch over different cooperative multitasking [systems](https://github.com/tris-foundation/fiber).

 Follow the examples link below to see how to use it all together.